naomansaeed/naomansaeed/README.md

 ## Hi there 👋
+- 🌱 I’m currently learning Full Stack Web Development at Scrimba [December 2025]
+### Past Projects
+- Scuba Diving Game in Godot Studio: I made the whole thing by myself for the first time.
+It wasn't something thought in a tutorial.
+It was inspired from a flash game I remebered from childhood from a kids website.
+I had to figure out the logic of how to make stuff work the way I wanted. hardest part was the dynamic generation of terrain.
 <!--
 **naomansaeed/naomansaeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.